VIG vs VYM

 Overview of VIG

-VIG is a dividend growth ETF that tracks the S&P Dividend Growers Index, which consists of approximately 289 different stocks.
+VIG is a dividend growth ETF that tracks the S&P Dividend Growers Index, which consists of approximately 338 different stocks.
 The ETF focuses on companies consistently growing their dividends over ten years.
 It has an expense ratio of 0.06%, costing $6 per year for every $10,000 invested into the fund.
-In addition, VIG has a dividend yield of 1.81%, giving you $181 for every $10,000 you have in the fund.
+The fund is also available in lower-cost Admiral shares.
+In addition, VIG has a dividend yield of 1.68%, giving you $168 for every $10,000 you have in the fund.

-Owning only companies with a 10-plus-year track record allows this fund to be more stable and avoid volatility.
-The companies are growing and therefore are not staying stagnant.
+Owning only companies with a 10-plus-year track record makes this fund more stable and avoids volatility.
+The companies are growing and, therefore, are not staying stagnant.

-The fund continues to perform well over time because of the growth, having an average annualized return of approximately 11.89% over the last ten years compared to its benchmark’s return of ~11.97%.
+The fund continues to perform well over time because of the growth, having an average annualized return of approximately 11.84% over the last ten years compared to its benchmark’s return.

 The top 10 holdings of VIG: